 Peridot Properties Facts and Photos

 Contents 1.
 What is Peridot?
 2. History of Peridot 3.
 More About Peridot 4.
-Peridot Healing Properties 5.
-Article Pictures 6.
+Article Pictures 5.
 Shop Peridot |

 What is Peridot?

 According to the Modern Birthstone Chart, peridot is the birthstone for August.
-On the Traditional Chart, it's an alternative to sapphire.
+On the Traditional Birthstone Chart, it's an alternative to sapphire.
 Peridot is also associated with the zodiac sign of Libra.

 Although often pronounced per-i-dot, the correct pronunciation is per-i-dough.